AAM77/Flatiron_Code_Challenger_Group/README.md

 <br />

 ### Third: Resources
-Please see the [Code Challenge Resources PDF ](https://github.com/AAM77/Flatiron_Code_Challenger_Group/blob/master/Code_Challenge_Resources.pdf "Code Challenge Resources") file for sources to find code challenges and help.
+Please see the [Code Challenge Resources PDF ](https://github.com/AAM77/Flatiron_Code_Challenger_Group/blob/master/Code_Challenge_Resources.pdf "Code Challenge Resources") file for resources to find code challenges and help.
+You can use other sources as well.
 <br />
 <br />